-Follow grad student Shane Watson, M.Ed Elementary & Special Education, '20 as he share a day in his life.
-Shane works at Centennial School during the school year!
+Follow grad student Shane Watson, M.Ed Elementary & Special Education, '20 as he shared a day in his life.
+Shane works at Centennial during the school year!

 Taking a person-centered approach to education and including all people with disabilities in school and society.

 Whether you have a Master’s degree or not, we have options for you to be a top professional in the area of special education.
 We prepare highly-qualified and competent special education teachers, behavior analysts, and researchers.
 Our graduates are highly recruited: our master’s students are highly sought out by area schools/school districts; our Ph.D. graduates hold positions in higher education, research institutes, and school districts.

 Our courses are held in the late afternoon and early evening to accommodate working professionals.